DrZingo/PlexNerdfont/README.md

 ![Powerline](https://imgur.com/b2Jd3cs.png)

-**This Readme is still WIP and may be incomplete.
-Feel free to submit a PR to improve it**
+## Issues/Contributing

+If you find something broken or not working right feel free to submit an issue and/or pull request.